 - Cancer (malignant).
 This kind of tumor does contain cancer cells.
 Malignant brain tumors usually grow fast, and grow into nearby tissue.
 Malignant brain tumors don’t usually spread to other areas of the body.
 They may grow back after treatment.

 Brain tumors can occur at any age.
 Brain tumors that occur in infants and children are very different from adult brain tumors.

 A craniopharyngioma is a benign tumor that is found near the pituitary gland.
-The pituitary gland is connected to the brain.
+The pituitary gland is under the brain but directly connected to it.
 It controls the production of many hormones in the body.

 A craniopharyngioma is usually a mixture of both solid tissue and fluid-filled cysts.
 The tumor is not cancer.
 It does not spread to other parts of the body.
 But as it grows, it may press on parts of the brain and nearby tissue.
 This affects hormones, vision, and other normal functions.
 For this reason, it needs to be treated.
 This kind of tumor is most often found in boys and girls 5 to 14 years old.

 What causes a craniopharyngioma in a child?

 Most brain tumors are caused by abnormal genes or chromosomes.
 Researchers don’t know what causes them to be abnormal.
 Some chemicals may play a part in gene changes.
 Research is ongoing.

 What are the symptoms of a craniopharyngioma in a child?